Morez-Momeni/daily-python-exercises/005_check_anagram/explanation.md

    - If all characters pass, the helper returns `True`.
 3. **Call the helper** – If lengths are equal and the helper returns `True`, the function returns `True`; otherwise, it returns `False`.

+## Edge Cases Considered
+- Strings with spaces/punctuation – treated as ordinary characters.
+- Case sensitivity – currently case‑sensitive; can be adapted.
+> Note: This code will be reviewed and improved over time.
+Future versions will handle more edge cases, add input validation, and optimize performance.

+## What I Learned
+- String comparison fundamentals
+- Nested functions

+## Future Improvements
+- []Add optional case‑insensitivity and space ignoring.
+- []Optimize for very large strings.
+> All exercises in this repository are continuously reviewed and enhanced.
+This code is a working solution but may not handle all edge cases.
+It will be reviewed and improved over time as I learn more about error handling, performance, and best practices.